Tips and tricks in 3 minutes to help you to get started designing your first session in SessionLab

 - Right side panel: You can change the functionality of this in the left side menu between:

-- Notes: add notes and use it as a parking lot to pull there your unused blocks
+- Notes: add notes and use it as a parking lot to put your unused blocks

-- Comments: Read and respond to comments of your collaborators.
+- Comments: Read and respond to comments from your collaborators.
 Comments can be made to a specific block or to the session in general

 - Attachments: Get an overview of files attached to all blocks of the session

 - Block details: You might add more detailed instructions for certain blocks that are less practical to have in the table view of the agenda, and more suitable in a separate view.
 You can also specify here the Goals and Materials you need for the block and attach files

 - Activity log: See what have your collaborators changed while you were away

 - Collaborators: Invite people to work with you or to review your session